2004 Half-Cent Sales Tax Referendum

 During the beginning stages of the Transportation Sales Tax Program, Charleston County contracted with a program consultant due to the County's lack of necessary staff to manage large transportation projects.
 Between 2004 and 2009, the county expanded their registered engineering professionals and inspection staff.
 With the acquisition of qualified staff and the approval of County Council, Charleston County transitioned the management of the Sales Tax Program to the newly formed Transportation Development Department in 2009.

-Transportation Development manages projects of local and regional significance, as well as allocation and rural roads funded by the approved half-cent sales tax.
+In the fall of 2019, Transportation Development merged with the Charleston County Public Works department.
+The Public Works Transportation Program manages projects of local and regional significance, as well as allocation and rural roads funded by the approved half-cent sales tax.

 In November 2016, the citizens of Charleston County voted to add a second half-cent sales tax.
 The passing of this ordinance adds an additional half-cent to purchases made within the County beginning May 2017 for twenty-five (25) years, or until $2.1 billion is collected.
 The second referendum also splits funding between transportation improvements and the Greenbelt Program, where $1,890,000,000.00 will be collected for transportation-related projects and mass transit and $210,000,000.00 will finance the cost of greenbelts.
 Click here to view the 2016 Half-Cent Sales Tax referendum.

-In 2013, Transportation Development, along with the Charleston County’s Public Works and Facilities Departments, went through the American Public Works Association’s (APWA) accreditation process.
+In 2013, Charleston County's Public Works and Facilities Departments went through the American Public Works Association's (APWA) accreditation process.
 By completing the APWA accreditation procedures, the previously listed departments received formal recognition for their compliance to the Public Works Management Practices Manual.
-APWA accreditation demonstrates these department’s commitment to:
+APWA accreditation demonstrates these department's commitment to: